jhonyvidal/AlterNova-Api/README.md

 Ensure that your database connection string is correctly configured file for Entity Framework Core migrations to work properly.

+## Doctors and Types

+To insert mock data to doctor and type entities use `Query.sql` file.

 ## Add Migration

 Navigate to API Project